datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 - In this lesson, we will learn how to test the run time of our code

-- As mentioned in the previous section, part of writing efficient Python code means writing code that executes quickly

-- Understanding the runtime for a given block of code is an important consideration when thinking about efficiency.
+- As mentioned in the previous section, runtime is an important consideration when thinking about efficiency.

 - Comparing run times between two code bases that effectively do the same thing allows us to pick the code with the optimal performance